 - Make sure you can move it all at once.
 Fill up your bags and pretend you are moving through an airport or bus station.
 Is it easy to handle?

 - You will likely do a lot of traveling during breaks.
 What type of bag would you want to bring on a week-long vacation?
 Will you be backpacking Europe?
 Do you plan on going hiking?
 Bring bags that will work for your future travel needs.

 - We have trainings that last anywhere from one to five days sporadically throughout our service.
 People also meet-up in the capital on the weekends.
-So bring a good overnight bag or small duffle.
+So bring a good overnight bag, backpack, or small duffle.

-And ladies, bring a purse.
-I didn’t and ended up trying to find one here.
+And ladies, you may want to bring a purse.
+I didn’t, so I ended up trying to find one here.
 I guess bringing a purse didn’t seem very “Peace Corps” to me.
 I don’t know what I was thinking.
 If you use one in the US you will use one here.

 Most toiletries are available here, so there is no need to pack shampoo, conditioner, body wash, toothpaste, etc. If you plan on using a hairdryer, straightener, or curling iron, I would wait and buy one in Kosovo.
 They are only about 10 Euros here, and if you bring one from the States you’ll have to use an adapter and it may start a fire.
 So wait and buy them here.